slp22/deep-learning-project/dl-diabetic-retinopathy-proposal.md

 * What is an individual sample/unit of analysis in this project?
     * One retinal image (.jpg format)
 * What characteristics/features do you expect to work with?
-    * Image pixel, 3 rgb channels, height x width of image
+    * Image pixel, RGB channels, image height & width
 * If modeling, what will you predict as your target?
     * Classify each image as one of five classes: normal, mild, moderate, proliferative, or severe.

 ## Tools
 * How do you intend to meet the tools requirement of the project?
     * Python, numpy, pandas, sklearn
-    * TensorFlow/Keras
+    * TensorFlow, Keras
 * Are you planning in advance to need or use additional tools beyond those required?
     * None at this time.

 ## MVP Goal
 * What would a minimum viable product (MVP) look like for this project?
-    * simple neural network classification of 1 of 2 classes
+    * Baseline model (neural network classification of 1 of 2 classes) with recall and AUC ROC as error metrics for model performance evaluation.